Supplement: Testing Before July 2026 #

 Key Information: A LEO satellite is a satellite in low earth orbit.

-LEO stands for Low Earth Orbit—satellites that orbit relatively close to Earth.
+LEO stands for Low Earth Orbit — satellites that orbit relatively close to Earth.
 The newer pool adds detail about the ~100 minute orbital period.

-Summary #
+2022 Pool: Summary #

 The differences between question pools reflect the evolving nature of amateur radio.
 If you’ve studied this book thoroughly, you already understand the underlying concepts.
 This supplement simply highlights where the older exam asks questions from a different angle or uses different wording for the same topics.